opprop/checker-framework-inference/README.md

   * `LogiQL`: Encodes constraints as statements of LogiQL language and use LogicBlox to solve.

-  * `Z3` with bit vector theory: Encodes constraints as Max-SMT problem with bit vectory theory, and use Z3 library to solve.
+  * `Z3` with bit vector theory: Encodes constraints as Max-SMT problem with bit vector theory, and use Z3 library to solve.

   `MaxSat` solver is used by default.